SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/learn/create-macro.md

 ---
 uid: help-en-automation-macro-create
-title: Create a macro - example from SuperOffice Service
+title: Create a macro - example from SuperOffice
-description: Example of how to create a macro in SuperOffice Service.
+description: Example of how to create a macro in SuperOffice.
 author: SuperOffice RnD
 so.date: 03.16.2023
 keywords: script, macro
 so.topic: howto
+so.user: admin
+so.user.tooltip: Settings and maintenance
 language: en
 ---

-# Create a macro - example from SuperOffice Service
+# Create a macro - example from SuperOffice

 Many companies often receive requests relating to invoicing.
 Such requests should go straight to the accounts department.
 Instead of editing every request and changing category and owner, we can create a macro that performs all these actions.
-The macro can be assigned to ![icon][img1] **Task** in the Request screen.
+The macro can be assigned to **Task** button in the Request screen.
 Invoice questions can thus be delegated to the accounts department with just one click.

 > [!TIP]
 > To fully automate this process, you can create an email filter to look for the word "invoice" in email subjects, and then run the macro to assign the request to the correct department.